Tich Freeman: Career

-Freeman even did well against the 1930 Australians, taking 5 for 78, but he was never selected for a home Ashes Test.
-He averaged as little as 11 runs per wicket against Leicestershire, but more than 26 against the strong Surrey batting line-ups.
+Freeman also did well against the 1930 Australians, taking 5 for 78, but he was never selected for a home Ashes Test.

 In 1934 and 1935, although he was still the leading wicket-taker in England, Freeman fell away gradually.
-His average rose from around 15 to over 21 runs per wicket, and he was rarely as successful as before when the ground helped him or against weak batting; however, his work rate still earned him many wickets.
-In early 1936, Freeman was again strong, and he took 70 wickets in the first fourteen matches.
-But his performance deteriorated thereafter, with only 33 wickets in the next fourteen games, so that Kent did not engage him for 1937.
-Freeman played for Walsall in the Birmingham And District League for a few years after that.
+His average rose from around 15 to over 21 runs per wicket and he was rarely as successful as before; however, his work rate still earned him many wickets.
+In early 1936, Freeman was again strong and took 70 wickets in the first fourteen matches.
+With only 33 wickets in the next fourteen games, Kent did not re-engage him for 1937.
+Freeman played for Walsall in the Birmingham and District League for a few years after that.
 He was granted life membership of Marylebone Cricket Club (MCC) in 1949.
 After retirement Freeman opened a chain of sports retail shops in partnership with his old Kent teammate Jack Hubble.
 He christened his retirement cottage "Dunbowlin'".